akzmuk/chordgen/README.md

 API for a generative, Transformer based model, that creates chord progressions.

+## Functional endpoints

+- `/start_new`: returns a random chord signature from model's vocabulary.
+Can be used as an adjective for a chord progression.
+- `/generate_progression_with_seed`: returns a generates progression with custom seed.
+Notice!
+All availible chords can be found in ./app/chord_vocab.txt, use them to define your seed.
+- `/generate_progression_without_seed`: returns a generates progression without seed.

 ## How to use it locally

 1. Clone this repository: `git clone https://github.com/akzmuk/chordgen.git`